robinsonb5-PRs/icepi-zero/firmware/README.md

 Just `cd` into the directories, and type `make`!

 - `make install` installs the program to flash
-- `make debug` installs the program to chip (bitstream lost on power loss)
+- `make debug` installs the program to chip (bitstream is lost on power loss)
-- `make build` builds the bitstream
+- `make build` builds the bitstream (bitstream is retained on power loss)
 - `make clean` deletes all the temporary files
 - `make` runs `make debug`